tibotib/matrix/README.md

 * decomposition PLU

-* decomposition QR and gram schmidt algorithm
+* decomposition QR using gram schmidt or householder algorithm

 * fast fourier transform

 * kernel of the matrix

-* some modular functions like inverse modular
+* some modular functions like inverse

+* eigen values using QR algorithm